bveldhuyzen/bolus-sim/README.md

 Please consult your healthcare provider for all settings.

-The following entries are requested from the user:
+The following settings are requested from the user:

     Target BG
         desired target level of blood glucose